Category: Flow Cells

 • FC2.TL.* PMMA Flow Cell

-The flow cell enables the use of sensors in a flow through arrangement.
+The flow cell enables the use of Screen printed sensors in a flow through arrangement.

-The sensor is inserted into the slit of cell and tightened by closing of the door.
-The cell ensures the flow around the working electrode and it is optimised so that no air bubbles cumulate in the cell.
+The Screen printed sensor is inserted into the slit of cell and tightened by closing of the door.
+The cell ensures the wall-jet flow around the working electrode and it is optimised so that no air bubbles cumulate in the cell.
 The cell contains also the contact and output cable.

 Read more